 Skip to main content

-MCP is an open protocol that standardizes how AI applications connect to external tools.
-This means:
+MCP (Model Context Protocol) is an open protocol that standardizes how AI applications connect to external tools.
+You can give your agent access to an MCP server by simply pasting the server URL into the MCP Servers tab.
+Benefits:

-• Extend beyond built-in integrations — Connect to services Abundly doesn’t natively support yet
+• Extend beyond built-in integrations — Add capabilities that aren’t provided by Abundly yet

 • Use community servers — Tap into the growing ecosystem of MCP servers

-• Connect internal systems — Build an MCP server for your in-house tools and make them available to your agents
+• Connect internal systems — Build an MCP server for your in-house systems (CRM, inventory, custom database, etc.) and make them available to your agents

 • No waiting — Add new integrations yourself, without waiting for platform updates